JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/index.md

 - Visual testing using PyCharm

-- Driven by the popular pytest framework
+- Driven by the popular [pytest framework](https://docs.pytest.org/en/latest/)

 - Real-world scenario during the live building of a simple Python application

 - Shows how PyCharm can help you get into testing and development "flow"

-*Note: We'll be using PyCharm Community Edition for all the steps in this tutorial except "Coverage".*
+*Note: We'll be using PyCharm Community Edition for all the steps in this tutorial.*